Pelvic insufficiency fractures (PIFs)

 What are pelvic insufficiency fractures (PIFs)?

-You are more likely to have a PIF after pelvic radiotherapy if you have these risk factors:
+You are more likely to have a PIF after pelvic radiotherapy if you:

 Looking after your bones can help to reduce your risk.